AdobeDocs/analytics-platform.en/help/components/date-ranges/calendar.md

 1. Select the **Workspace** tab.
 1. Select **Blank project**.
-1. Add dimensions, metrics, and filters from the left rail.
+1. Add dimensions, metrics, and filters from the left panel.
 1. Click the panel date range field to toggle the relative panel date range setting.
 1. Select **Make date range components relative to panel calendar**.
     * Select the option to make the date range components relative to the panel calendar.